suffolklibraries/lgc/content/collections/events/friends-around-the-table-colour-from-your-cupboard.md

 town: Woodbridge
 postcode: 'IP12 4AU'
 ---
-Explore nature, creativity and arts and craft in regular workshops to offer adult carers a moment of respite from their caring role.
+Explore food, creativity and arts and craft in regular workshops to offer adult carers a moment of respite from their caring role.